 Practical information about New York City

-- Recommended if: you like to go all out on your travels and see a lot in one day
+- Recommended if: You like to go all out and see a lot in one day.

 - Duration: from one to ten days

 - You'll save up to: €450 (on a 7-day pass)